Rohitkuru/ec2-start-stop/README.md

 Program comes with config file , which has following options to configure

-instances - Please provide "user friendly" name to instance and unique "instance-id" , separated by each line region_name - Please provide region name where ec2 machines are hosted (e.g. us-east-1) 3)credentials - Please provide Access key and security access keys or remove this
+instances -> Please provide "user friendly" name to instance and unique "instance-id" , separated by each line region_name -> Please provide region name where ec2 machines are hosted (e.g. us-east-1) credentials -> Please provide Access key and security access keys or remove this section if you wish to use AWS ROLE for start / stop
-Sample Config file

 Logs : -